 Solution: Select something that can take an animation!

-Once you apply an animation, it is listed in the animation pane and a matching numbered square appears in the Slide Pane next to the slide part that is animated.
-If the pane is not open, you won't see those very helpful numbers on the slide!
+Numbered Squares: Once you apply an animation, it is listed in the animation pane and a matching numbered square appears in the Slide Pane next to the slide part that is animated.
+The numbers show the order in which animations will be run.

-Some options for an animation are on the ribbon, some are in an effects drop list, and some are in a dialog that opens from the drop list.
+The options for how an animation runs are available in several ways for the most common changes - Animations ribbon, Animation pane, Effect Options dialog.
+But some options are available only in the Effect Options dialog.
 You can get complete control, but you have to dig deep for some things!

 |Effect Drop List